Who provides kitchen leadership?

-Breakfast always includes several types of cereal, as well as a prepared meal such as bacon/eggs on a english muffin, french toast or waffles with sausage, breakfast burritos, BLT bagels or scrambled eggs and bacon.
+Breakfast always includes several types of cereal, as well as a prepared meal such as bacon and eggs on an english muffin, french toast, waffles, breakfast burritos, BLT bagels, or scrambled eggs and bacon.

-A typical lunch includes fresh veggies or salad plus a main dish such as mac and cheese, chicken fingers and fries, grilled cheese and soup, chicken caesar wrap or tacos, plus a light dessert such as freezies, ice cream sandwhiches, or another cold snack to make sure campers are cool during hot summer days.
+A typical lunch includes fresh veggies or a salad, and a main dish such as mac and cheese, chicken fingers and fries, grilled cheese and soup, or chicken caesar wraps.
+Lunch also includes a light dessert such as freezies, ice cream sandwhiches, or another cold snack to make sure campers are cool during hot summer days.

 Dinner examples include: pasta dishes, fajitas, chicken, roast beef or ham.
-Potatoes (some meals), salads, cooked or fresh veggies included, plus a dessert such banana bread, cake, cookies, etc. Thurs. night dinner is pizza (from Ancaster Pizza), veggies and ice cream.
+Potatoes (some meals), salads, cooked or fresh veggies included, plus a dessert such as banana bread, cake, or cookies.
+Thursday night dinner is pizza (from Ancaster Pizza), veggies, and ice cream for dessert.

-A typical camp-out meal is hot dogs with corn on the cob or veggies, or else chicken fajitas - and of course, there's s'mores!
-A Typical picnic "out" lunch is sandwich buns plus veggies and treat.
+A typical camp-out meal consists of hot dogs with veggies, and of course, there's s'mores!
+A typical picnic "out" lunch is sandwiches and veggies.

 What portions are served?